ibm-cloud-architecture/refarch-dba/docs/use-cases/salesforce-connector/index.md

 ??? note SUMMARY "Expand to view"

-    As you saw, content services enables secure and compliant content access through the use of teamspaces, viewing and editing capabilities such as role-based Redactions, merge and split, video bookmarks and finally workflow to automate additional processes.
-The Cloud Pak for Business Automation provides a powerful, pre-integrated platform including Content Services alongside additional business automation services such as Workflow (BAW), RPA, Decisions (ODM and ADS) and more.
+    As you saw, FileNet Salesforce Connector enables secure and compliant IBM Filenet content access through the use of the Salesforce web user interface, uploading viewing and editing documents and associate them with Salesforce records within one single user interface greatlly improve the accesibility needed by users to execute their daily tasks.

-    Please visit the [Additional Assets](#additional-assets) section for additional features not covered in this lab.<br><br>

-    >BAW - Business Automation Workflow, ODM - Operational Decision Manager, ADS - Automation Decision Services

     [Go to top](#lab-section-9) | [Go to Getting Started Lab](#getting-started-lab)